 To me, the biggest highlight of this Apple Music converter for PC is the speed with which it allows you to convert tracks.
 The ability to perform the task with 16x faster speed makes it ideal for batch conversion.

 Initially, I was a bit skeptical about its knack for converting tracks with 16x faster speed.
 I put it on the grill, and I found that it does live up to its claim with a fairly good result.

-Based on your need, you can set audio codec, bitrate, sample rate and channel.
-You will be able to load your entire iTunes library and integrate with the software interface.
+Based on your need, you can set audio codec, bitrate, sample rate, and channel.
+You will be able to load your entire iTunes library and integrate it with the software interface.
 Even better, it lets you directly convert Apple Music tracks online without needing to download them on your computer.